American Tourister Moonlight Spinner 28 Review

 Overall, we love the way this suitcase handles most traveling situations.
 However, it's not designed to take on super grimy or dirty areas.
 Stick to hard surfaces like concrete and sidewalks if you decide to purchase this piece of luggage.

 Weighing in at 11.5 lbs, this is a pretty light case.
-You can pack up to 38.5 extra pounds of gear before hitting weight capacity at the airport.
 However, if you're simply traveling via car, the size of this suitcase can take on quite a bit more then just that.

 The Moonlight received many compliments when wheeling from one place to the next.
 The finish is clean and crisp, shining like a clam-shell in the sun.
 It comes in unique patterns and stylings that seem to change throughout the seasons.
 Overall, we give it high points in this category simply because it's versatile in its design and looks great wherever you go.
 No generic stylings here!